 - Distance: Naturally, distance matters.
 The farther your ride goes from the area to the final US destination, the more it will cost.
 For example, if the car is being shipped from Tijuana, Mexico, to Los Angeles, it will be less expensive than shipping the ride from the exact origin to Boston or New York.

 - Speed: If you want the vehicle to arrive quickly from the area, you can use expedited shipping.
-A good shipping company certainly can facilitate this shipping method, but the cost will, of course, be much higher.
+A good shipping company can certainly facilitate this method, but the cost will, of course, be much higher.

 - Shipping method: Cars are commonly shipped from the area to the US by ground or by sea.
 Ground shipping is more affordable, especially if you want to save time and money.
 However, sea shipping can also be an option, although it will cost twice or five times more.